JNRowe/awesome-timed-wallpaper/README.rst

 The overhead for composite isn't all the great, but if you can afford the ~50MB the full cache takes it makes sense.

+We're also somewhat careful to not actually change the wallpaper unless it has actually changed.
+It doesn't make a great deal of difference, but also doesn't take a great deal of effort to implement.

 Configuration
 -------------